-LESSON #6: DITCH THE BULLET POINTS.
+TIP #6: DITCH THE BULLET POINTS.

 This may be hard to believe, but Steve Jobs never used a single bullet point.
 Not once.
 His presentations were always remarkable spare, relying on a few powerful images and carefully selected words or phrases.

 Even during product demos where Jobs explains or demonstrates key benefits of a new product, his slides are refreshingly devoid of bullet points.

 As Seth Godin explains in a 2007 ebook called Really Bad PowerPoint, “The minute you put bullet points on the screen, you are announcing ‘write this down, but don’t really pay attention to it now.’
 People don’t take notes at the opera.”

 Seth’s right.
 Researchers have demonstrated time and time again that text and bullet points are the least effective way to deliver important information.
 Yet despite clear evidence that wordy, bullet-point-heavy slides don’t work, the average PowerPoint slide has 40 words.
 No wonder SlideRocket has found that 32% of people fall asleep during PowerPoint presentations, and 20% would rather go to the dentist than sit through another one!